-The truth is that, not only has s search of the records of the employment agency for the past fourteen months failed to disclose a single a strike of its few workers on the applicant placed at May's, but the send two of their number to address the organization and explain their struggle.
+The truth is that, not only has a search of the records of the employment agency for the past fourteen months failed to disclose a single applicant placed at May's, but the Big Sisters invited the strikers to necessitating calling out the Nasend two of their number to address the organization and explain their struggle.
 They were most favorably impressed by the strikers and their story, and instituted an independent investigation of the situation, the report of which we are reprinting in THE CATHOLIC WORKER.
-Their conclusion is best seen in the fact that they urged on all Catholic women a boycott, of the store until the strike was settled.
+Their conclusion is best seen in the fact that they urged on all Catholic women a boycott of the store until the strike was settled.

 Moreover, Miss McCormick, acting for the Big Sisters, protested to the Police Commissioner the brutality of the police treatment of the strikers and picketers, and condemned strongly the obvious frame-up by the police of one girl striker and the charges of conspiracy made against others.
-As a lawyer, she has offered her services without charge to the victim of the frame-up, and stands ready to support the strikers in any way in acernadette
+As a lawyer, she has offered her services without charge to the victim of the frame-up, and stands ready to support the strikers in any way in ac-